-Doylestown Hospital and Cornerstone Fitness have collaborated to create the Cancer Fit program, and it's making a big difference in the lives of cancer survivors.
+Doylestown Health's Cancer Institute and Cornerstone Fitness have collaborated to create the Cancer Fit program, and it's making a big difference in the lives of cancer survivors.

 "I'm starting to feel so much better and I have more energy."

 The six weeks of radiation therapy for breast cancer Patrice had completed in August left her lethargic with no motivation.

 Sabrina Willard, Cornerstone Fitness certified personal trainer, worked with Doylestown Health's Cancer Institute to develop the 12-week program for cancer survivors.
 Research has shown that regular exercise may reduce the risk of recurrence in breast cancer.
 Exercise (both aerobic and weight bearing) has been shown to improve fatigue, reduce stress and impact long-term overall health.

 "Your quality of life improves, hands down," says Sabrina.
 "Exercise is important to improve overall function in daily life."

 Donna Angotti, MD, medical director of Doylestown Health's Breast Center, points to findings from a large, long-term study called the National Nurses Health Study.
 "The study demonstrated that women who developed breast cancer and then adopted an exercise program, had a significantly decreased risk of breast cancer recurrence and a higher survival rate.
 All that was required was walking at an average pace for 3-4 hours per week."

 "Other studies are showing that a BMI (body mass index) under 25 reduces cancer recurrence, but the focus should be balanced between good food choices and increased physical activity," adds Angotti.

 Expert and Caring Guidance